mochang2/info-sec/info-sec-project/README.md

 ------------------

 ### Introduction
 Injection was selected for OWASP TOP 1 vulnerability for 2017 and 2020, consecutively.
 There are many types of injection such as XML injection, XQuery injection, and so on.
 Among them, SQL injection is the most notorious one, so this project will address two kinds of SQL injection, form based SQL injection and blind SQL injection.
+Form based SQL injection is an attack that allows to perform unintended functions by entering unintended characters into the input form.
+Blind SQL injection is a type of SQL Injection attack that asks the database true or false questions and determines the answer based on the applications response.
 I will use Django(one of the frameworks to make web pages), which uses the Python, has a default admin page and has a default user database schema we can use with no change.
 Also I will use MySQL, most popular one among the database applications to show how attackers attack step by step.
 The ways to set up the configurations are here:
 </br>
 1. [common-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/01-common-setup) &nbsp;&nbsp;&nbsp;2. [form-based-sql-injection-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/02-form-based-sqlinjection-setup) &nbsp;&nbsp;&nbsp;3. [blind-sql-injection-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/03-blind-sqlinjection-setup)